Toyota HiLux vs BYD Shark 6

 Safety Rundown

 Where the two diverge is in active safety technology.
-The Toyota HiLux packs more ADAS features with 3 out of 10 key systems fitted, compared to 0 in the BYD Shark 6.
+The BYD Shark 6 packs more ADAS features with 4 out of 10 key systems fitted, compared to 3 in the Toyota HiLux.

 Feature Showdown

-The Toyota HiLux features a 12.3-inch touchscreen, while the BYD Shark 6 gets a 12.8-inch display.
+The Toyota HiLux features a 12.3-inch touchscreen paired with a 7-inch digital dash, while the BYD Shark 6 gets a 12.8-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Toyota HiLux stands out with wireless Apple CarPlay/Android Auto that you will not find on the BYD Shark 6.
-The BYD Shark 6 counters with Apple CarPlay.
+The BYD Shark 6 counters with Apple CarPlay and V2L.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain